shreyansh-g24/shreyansh-g24/README.md

 I'm a Software Engineer who loves to learn about new things.

 - 🔭 I’m currently working as a Software Engineer at BigBinary.
+- 🌱 I’m currently learning Advanced System Design.
-- 👯 I’m looking to collaborate on interesting projects.
+- 👯 I’m looking to collaborate on interesting projects in any tech stack.
-- 💬 Ask me about anything.
+- 💬 Ask me about Software Engineering.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/shreyansh-gupta0/)
+- ⚡ Fun fact: I love learning new skills.

 <!--
 **shreyansh-g24/shreyansh-g24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.